PatrickMaiyer/Portapack_Wiki/Debug-via-SWD-&-JTAG.md

 Pin Number: 24 Pins

 (2) And prepare the proper interface cables to connect 4 wires + GND from the Hackrf connector .
-From this 10 pind Hackrf  JTAG connector , we need to connect (4 wires + GND)  to the FT232H module.
+From this 10 pin Hackrf  JTAG connector , we need to connect (4 wires + GND)  to the FT232H module.

 ![image](https://github.com/eried/portapack-mayhem/assets/86470699/7f3de915-5170-4b47-8206-728adaf83d5d)